Sukavich Rangsitpol: Life and career

-Rangsitpol also lost the deputy premiership in November 1997 when Chavalit was ousted by a no-confidence vote during the Asian financial crisis.
+Sukavich also lost the deputy premiership in November 1997 when Chavalit was ousted by a no-confidence vote during the Asian financial crisis.

-After the election in 2001,Thaksin Shinawatra the leader of Thai Rak Thai Party, became prime minister.
-The New Aspiration Party has joined the government.
-Shortly thereafter.
-The New Aspiration Partywas merged with the Thai Rak Thai Party.
-Mostly to join Thai Rak Thai party (the governing party) with Gen. Chavalit Yongchaiyudh except Chalerm Yubamrung who return to be the Leader of the Mass Party Chingchai Mongkoltham decided to continue the New Aspiration Party and Lieutenant Colonel Thita Rangsitpol Manitkul, WRTA Member of the Parliament and Deputy Secretary of the party.
-Offset to the Democrats.
-(Opposition Party) remains the only MPs moving from the opposition party government.
-During her tenure as a member of the House of Representatives.
+In 2001 Sukavich was re-elected as member of parliament, being number three of the New Aspiration Party list.
+Together with party leader Chavalit Yongchaiyudh and most of the NAP lawmakers, he switched to the Thai Rak Thai Party (TRT) of prime minister Thaksin Shinawatra later in the same year.

 In 2005, he was re-elected once again, this time a representative of the TRT party list.
 As one of 111 executive members of the TRT, he was banned from political activities for five years after the 2006 coup d'état.
 He expressed no wish to return to politics after the ban expired.